Prime and Reach: Synthesising Body Motion for Gaze-Primed Object Reach: Introduction

 \section{Introduction}

-Text-guided human motion generation has seen significant advancements, generating increasingly realistic body motions~\cite{tevet2023mdm, guo2023momask, Guo2022t2m}.
-These works excelled at translating textual descriptions into a wide array of human movements, ranging from simple actions like walking and running to more complex motions such as dancing.
-The scope has then expanded to include navigating virtual environments towards a spatial target location~\cite{diomataris2024wandr, karunratanakul2023gmd, xie2024omnicontrol}.
-More recently, models are designed to generate human motions of interactions with various objects~\cite{taheri2022goal, paschalidis20253d, tendulkar2023flex, xu2023interdiff, diller2024cg}, such as grasping small objects or interacting with furniture.
-However, these works heavily rely on synthetic datasets~\cite{tendulkar2023flex, araujo2023circle} or datasets collected in lab settings~\cite{taheri2020grab, jiang2023full, lv2024himo}.
-As a result, they do not capture or model the prime and reach (\pr) behaviour, synthesising motions that are less natural and thus less useful as a digital replica of human behaviour.
+Text-guided human motion generation works excel at translating textual descriptions into a wide array of human movements~\cite{tevet2023mdm, guo2023momask, Guo2022t2m}, from simple actions like running to complex motions such as dancing.
+The scope has expanded to include navigating environments~\cite{diomataris2024wandr, karunratanakul2023gmd, xie2024omnicontrol} and interactions with objects~\cite{taheri2022goal, paschalidis20253d, tendulkar2023flex, xu2023interdiff, diller2024cg}.
+However, these works heavily rely on synthetic datasets~\cite{tendulkar2023flex, araujo2023circle} or controlled in lab recordings~\cite{taheri2020grab, jiang2023full, lv2024himo}.
+Consequently, they fail to model natural behaviours like prime and reach (\pr), limiting their utility as digital human replicas.

-On the other hand, egocentric data collection provides a compelling alternative solution, enabling the capture of more natural interactions directly from the first-person perspective, accompanied by a gaze-mounted camera.
-Several datasets capture natural interactions in diverse daily activities~\cite{ma2024nymeria, grauman2024ego} and human-human interactions~\cite{zhang2022egobody}, as observed from an egocentric perspective.
+On the other hand, egocentric data collection provides a compelling alternative solution, enabling the capture of diverse daily activities~\cite{ma2024nymeria, grauman2024ego} and human-human interactions~\cite{zhang2022egobody} accompanied by a head-mounted eye-tracking camera.
 Nevertheless, most egocentric datasets~\cite{Damen2022RESCALING, perrett2025HD-EPIC, grauman2022ego4d} do not capture full-body motion, as pairing egocentric and 3D sensors is costly and challenging.
 Several recent works~\cite{li2023ego, yi2025egoallo, guzov-jiang2025hmd2, chi2025estimating} have explored estimating full-body motion conditioned on the egocentric camera pose and viewpoint, training on diverse data~\cite{ma2024nymeria, grauman2024ego}.
-Although all these egocentric datasets capture diverse human behaviour, they have not been explored for modelling the preparatory priming and reaching motion (see Fig~\ref{fig:egoallo_examples} for sample sequences).
+Egocentric datasets have not been explored for generative modelling, including the preparatory priming and reaching motion (see Fig~\ref{fig:egoallo_examples} for sample sequences).

 Human visuomotor coordination is fundamentally anticipatory, continuously integrating sensory information to facilitate fluid, goal-directed actions~\cite{jia2025learning}.
 The anticipatory mechanism heavily relies on gaze.
 By directing visual attention to relevant objects or areas before reaching, gaze offers crucial predictive signals that enable the motor system to prepare and execute actions efficiently and naturally~\cite{land1999roles, johansson2001eye, hayhoe2005eye, jia2025learning}.
 The ability to prime and reach has recently been investigated in various real-world applications, including robotics~\cite{kerrj2025eyerobot,rahrakhshan2022learning,shafti2019gaze}.
 For example, in a manipulation involving a towel, the robot would visually fixate on the towel and the grasp point before extending its arm~\cite{kerrj2025eyerobot}.
 However, such behaviour has not been explored in training or evaluating motion generation.